SoliareofAstora/portfolio-Metagenomic-DeepFRI/README.md

 # Metagenomic-DeepFRI

+This repository is for portfolio purposes only.

+For currently maintained version go to [Małopolskie Centrum Biotechnologii repository](https://github.com/bioinf-mcb/Metagenomic-DeepFRI)

 ## About The Project
 Do you have **thousands of protein sequences** with **unknown structures**, but still want to know their molecular function, biological process, cellular component and enzyme commission **predicted by DeepFRI Graph Convolutional Network?**